ZafarMaksudov/Wall-Plus/README.md

 .
 Multiple downloads at same time
 .
 Set wallpaper **without downloading**
 .
 Manage your wallpaper from within the App
 .
 Small in Size

+## **Copyright**
+    The app is copyrighted to Yugansh Tyagi and all the code belongs to the owner of the application.
+The user may view the code as stated in the policies of Github but they should not modify any code or republish the code as their own.

 ## **External Libraries Used**
 .
 [BottomBar](https://github.com/roughike/BottomBar) : A custom view component that mimics the new Material Design Bottom Navigation pattern.
 .
 [Glide](https://github.com/bumptech/glide) : Glide is a fast and efficient open source media management and image loading
 .
 [Picasso](https://github.com/square/picasso) : A powerful image downloading and caching library for Android
 .
 [Fresco](https://github.com/facebook/fresco) : An Android library for managing images and the memory they use
 .
 [Jsoup](https://github.com/jhy/jsoup) : Java HTML Parser, with best of DOM, CSS, and jquery